Spidious/LostInLafferre_Frontend/README.md

 The project is using docker compose.
 Having this installed is a requirement unless you choose to run it uncontainerized. *Instructions Below*

-To run the project locally in a container, simply run the following command.
+To run the project locally in a container, simply run the following command.<br>
 `docker compose --profile <profile_name> up --build   # Available profiles are 'local'/'remote'`

-You can also choose to run the container pulling from any specified branch by using `BRANCH=<branch>   # Default is 'dev'`
+You can also choose to run the container pulling from any specified branch by using<br>
+`BRANCH=<branch>   # Default is 'dev'`

 EXAMPLES: